-Students are placed in an Accounting field experience situation with professional organizations through Saint Anselm College Economics and Business Internship Office located in The Center for Experiential Learning.
+Students are placed in an Accounting field experience situation with professional organizations through Saint Anselm College Economics and Business Internship Office located in The Career Development Center.
 Hours for internship are 6 hours per week.

-Students are placed in an Accounting field experience situation with professional organizations through Saint Anselm College Economics and Business Internship Office located in The Center for Experiential Learning.
+Students are placed in an Accounting field experience situation with professional organizations through Saint Anselm College Economics and Business Internship Office located in The Career Development Center.
 Hours for internship are between 10 hours per week.

-Students are placed in an Accounting field experience situation with professional organizations through Saint Anselm College Economics and Business Internship Office located in The Center for Experiential Learning.
+Students are placed in an Accounting field experience situation with professional organizations through Saint Anselm College Economics and Business Internship Office located in The Career Development Center.
 Hours for internship are between 24 hours per week.

-Students are placed in an Accounting field experience situation with professional organizations through Saint Anselm College Economics and Business Internship Office located in The Center for Experiential Learning.
+Students are placed in an Accounting field experience situation with professional organizations through Saint Anselm College Economics and Business Internship Office located in The Career Development Center.
 Hours for internship are 32 hours per week.

-Students are placed in an Accounting field experience situation with professional organizations through Saint Anselm College Economics and Business Internship Office located in The Center for Experiential Learning.
+Students are placed in an Accounting field experience situation with professional organizations through Saint Anselm College Economics and Business Internship Office located in The Career Development Center.
 Hours for internship are 40 hours per week.